Ōtani Yoshitsugu

 Ōtani Yoshitsugu (大谷 吉継) was a Japanese samurai of the Sengoku period through the Azuchi-Momoyama Period.
 He was also known by his court title Junior Assistant Minister of Justice or Gyōbu-shōyū (刑部少輔).
 He was born in 1558 to a father who was said to be a retainer of either Ōtomo Sōrin or Rokkaku Yoshikata.
 He became one of Toyotomi Hideyoshi's followers.
 He participated in the Toyotomi's Odawara campaign and Korean campaign.

 Personal info

 Ōtani Yoshitsugu is well known in Japan for two main aspects: his leprosy, and his friendship with Ishida Mitsunari.

-While it has not been determined that Yoshitsugu actually suffeed leprosy, rumors circulated that Otani Yoshitsugu was suspected of being the culprit in the 1587 massacre incident at Osaka, where thousands people being slaughtered.
+While it has not been determined that Yoshitsugu actually suffered from leprosy, rumors circulated that Otani Yoshitsugu was suspected of being the culprit in the 1587 massacre incident at Osaka, where thousands people being slaughtered.
 In relation to this, the Hongan-ji Diary (also known as the Uno Shusui Nikki) circulates a rumor that Yoshitsugu was a leper who needed corpses to eat to cure his disease.